 ALSO READMinimum balance requirement: SBI reviewing penalty for savings accounts After SBI, 4 other govt banks asked to weigh acquisition of smaller peers Govt looks to create 3-4 SBI-sized banks as it mulls PSB consolidation After merger of 5 associates with SBI, Govt keen to consolidate more PSBs Arun Jaitley introduces bill to repeal SBI Subsidiary Banks Act

+The companies applying for a loan under the product have to provide a certificate from their chartered accountant confirming the input credit claims.
+Under the scheme, the SME borrowers would have a moratorium period for the first three months, the bank said.
 The ad-hoc amount can be repaid either in one bullet payment or in six EMIs in next six months after the moratorium period is over.
 The SME customers of the bank can avail loan under the facility till March 31, 2018.